ZebraMilk/battleship/README.md

 - resolves that promise by passing the coordinates to the enemy's board, calling receiveAttack;
 - ends the current player's turn

+---

+UPDATE 08/08/2023:

+I think this bit of the code, the game controller, needs to do a few things:

+- track current turn

+- play a round

+  - play a turn
+  - check for winner
+  - switch turns
+  - play another turn
+  - check for winner
+  - switch turns

+- Turn consists of:
+  - request coordinates of an attack from a player
+  - pass coordinates to enemy player
+    - call takeAttack
+    - return result
+  - pass result of attack to original player
+    - update attackResult

 #### State

 What information do the players have access to?